-Wyoming State Forestry Division advises that firewood be purchased and used locally to prevent the spread of native and invasive pests within state boundaries and to prevent pests from entering the state.
-Mountain pine beetle and spruce beetle are two of the most important insect pests in Wyoming’s forests.
+Wyoming’s State Forestry Division strongly advises to always get firewood as close to your destination as possible to prevent the introduction and spread of tree-killing pests in the state.
+Mountain pine beetle and spruce beetle are two of the most damaging insects in Wyoming’s forests, and they can spread to new areas on firewood.
 Since the early 1990s, these native beetles have caused tree mortality over millions of acres of federal, state, and private forests in Wyoming.
-These insects can be transported in firewood.
-Many visitors to Wyoming live in areas under quarantine for emerald ash borer, gypsy moth, and Asian longhorned beetle and it is illegal to move any regulated items including firewood from these quarantined zones into Wyoming.
-This summary is accurate to the best of DMF staff abilities as of 4 October 2019.
+Emerald ash borer is another pest of primary concern in Wyoming, and firewood should not be brought from out-of-state since it could introduce this highly destructive and invasive insect.
+Also, many visitors to Wyoming live in areas under quarantine for spongy moth and Asian longhorned beetle; it is illegal to move firewood into Wyoming from areas infested with these pests.

 Wyoming Web Resources:

 - Firewood Information Site, WY State Forestry Division